amun-nx/MAS-Multi-Agent-System/README.md

-# 🔧 IN424 - Autonomous exploration using MASMATLAB-Projects
+# 🔧 IN424 - Autonomous exploration using MAS

 MAS (Multi-Agent System) project consisting of exploring an unknown space using 3 robots with LiDAR sensors using strategies and algorithms in ROS2.
 This project is a school given by our teachers in order to better understand MAS.
 The project was greatly setup by them, the main changes that we did was on the in424_nav file.
 We coded there the MAS logic but also the displacement of the robots, the path planning (A star) and other things.